Akshay-Udnur/GenAI_Doc_RAG/README.md

 - Install requirements.txt `pip install -r requirements.txt`

 ### Prediction App -
 Run `streamlit run app.py` in Terminal.
-It will create .csv of result with misspelt_name and list of ids for each misspelt city name.
+It will create the webpage as below.

 - UI for Document GenAI RAG -
 - Upload file and ask quetion related to the document -